portablestew/key-commune/deployment/lightsail/README.md

 9. Setup PM2 and automatic restarts
 10. Configure cron jobs for updates and certificate renewal

-### After completion:
-Your API will be available at: `https://yourdomain.duckdns.org`

 ## Operational Features

 - **Dedicated app user**: Application runs as non-root user for security